plone/training/docs/volto/index.md

 ---
+myst:
   html_meta:
-  description: Learn how to create your own website based on Volto
+    "description": "Learn how to create your own website based on Volto" "property=og:description": "Learn how to create your own website based on Volto" "property=og:title": "Volto"
+    "keywords": "Plone, Volto, training"
 ---

 (volto-label)=